LyingScholar/Shopping-app-demo/docs/DesignDoc.md

 ### ViewModel Tier
 > _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._
+> NeedsController: Connects the Need model to the application using REST API
+> UserController: Connects the User model to the application using REST API

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View